Photovoltaics and Solar Energy Technology

 The course “Fundamentals of Photovoltaics” deals with physics and technologies of solar modules.
 It includes the study of the physical foundations of photovoltaic solar energy converters, characteristics of the materials used for their production, principles of modeling of solar cells and advanced production technologies aimed at improving the efficiency of solar energy converters.

 The course “Computer Simulation in Electronics” considers the number of modern software packages that can be used to simulate electronic devices, such as Synopsys Sentaurus TCAD, FlexPDE, MathCAD etc. Using simulations of electronic devices allows to quickly find out the effects that various parameters of the devices cause on the overall performance of the electronic device and, hence, avoid some of the time-consuming and expensive operations.

-The course “Microelectronic Technology” gives the deep understanding about materials deposition, etching and modifying methods at micro- and nanolevel which is used in solid state electronics and integrated circuit components forming.
+The course “Microelectronic Technology” gives a deep understanding of materials deposition, etching and modifying methods at micro- and nanolevel which is used in solid-state electronics and integrated circuit components forming.
 The course considers the basic processes and equipment that are used in conventional microtechnology, as well as specific structure forming processes on molecular level that are based on the principles of self-organization, selectivity, anisotropy and matrices principles.

 Metrology of Photovoltaic Cells and Modules